RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Introduction

 To this end, we introduce RestoreVAR, a novel generative approach for AiOR that addresses some of the key limitations of LDM-based approaches.
 Firstly, RestoreVAR adopts the autoregressive structure of VAR, achieving state-of-the-art generative AiOR performance with over $\mathbf{10\times}$ faster inference than LDM-based methods (see Fig.~\ref{fig: intro}).
 Secondly, RestoreVAR employs cross-attention mechanisms conditioned on the degraded image latents, enabling the model to maintain spatial consistency and minimize hallucinations.
 Thirdly, to mitigate the loss of fine details by the vector quantization and VAE decoding processes, we propose a lightweight (only $\sim\mathbf{3}$\% overhead) non-generative latent refinement transformer which predicts de-quantized latents from the outputs of VAR.
 Additionally, we fine-tune the VAE decoder to operate on these continuous latents, further enhancing reconstruction quality.
 Finally, through extensive experiments, we demonstrate that RestoreVAR achieves state-of-the-art performance among generative restoration models, while also exhibiting strong generalization to real-world degradations.
 To summarize, our key contributions are:

-\begin{enumerate} \item We propose RestoreVAR, a novel generative AiOR framework that achieves superior performance and a $\mathbf{10\times}$ faster inference than LDM-based methods.
-To the best of our knowledge, RestoreVAR is the first method to directly utilize the VAR model for the AiOR task. \item To achieve semantically coherent restoration, we introduce degraded image conditioning through cross-attention at each block of the VAR transformer. \item To mitigate the loss of fine details in the vector quantization and VAE decoding processes, we introduce a non-generative latent refiner transformer which converts discretized latents into continuous ones, and fine-tune the VAE decoder to operate on continuous latents. \item Extensive experiments show that RestoreVAR attains state-of-the-art performance among generative AiOR approaches, with perceptually preferable results and strong generalization. \end{enumerate}
+\begin{enumerate} \item We propose RestoreVAR, the first VAR-based generative AiOR framework that achieves superior performance and a $\mathbf{10\times}$ faster inference than LDM-based methods. \item To achieve semantically coherent restoration, we introduce degraded image conditioning through cross-attention at each block of the VAR transformer. \item To mitigate the loss of fine details in the vector quantization and VAE decoding processes, we introduce a non-generative latent refiner transformer which converts discretized latents into continuous ones, and fine-tune the VAE decoder to operate on continuous latents. \item Extensive experiments show that RestoreVAR attains state-of-the-art performance among generative AiOR approaches, with perceptually preferable results and strong generalization. \end{enumerate}